cashshuffle/spec/CASHFUSION.md

 **4. DOS Attacks**

-Cash Fusion provides a structure that theoretically allows blame to be assigned to disruptive parties, but there are different ways this can be implemented.
+CashFusion provides a structure that theoretically allows blame to be assigned to disruptive parties, but there are different ways this can be implemented.
 One issue is that when clients keep changing their IP address over TOR, as required by this protocol, banning IPs becomes ineffective.
 In the simplest implementation, blame is assigned but is irrelevant because the only action taken is to terminate the round anyway.
 Unless the network is under heavy attack, eventually the transactions will succeed due to randomness (eventually only honest players will be in a round together)

 In more sophisticated implementations of CashFusion, the offending player can be removed and a replacement player can be added.
 An even stronger anti-DOS scheme would involve recursively shrinking the pool size each time someone is blamed, similar to coinshuffle++.
 It is also possible for players to reveal all the inputs of the blamed player and utilize UTXO-level banning.